AlexerCrafter/Elaxer-Docs/docs/terms-of-service.md

 We may modify these terms at any time.
 Significant changes will be notified.

 ## 5. Contact
-For any questions, please contact `.alexer` on Discord.
+For any questions, please add `.alexer` on Discord.